 Mumps is an infection caused by a virus.
 It mainly affects the salivary glands, which are around the face.
 Sometimes other parts of the body are affected.
 Mumps normally affects children, but can occur at any age.
 Mumps is now rare in the UK as children are routinely immunised against mumps.

 Mumps is an infection caused by a type of virus called a paramyxovirus.
 It is very contagious and spread in saliva, the same way as a cold or flu.
 This means it can be caught from an infected person coughing, sneezing, etc. It can also be caught from touching infected objects - for example, door handles.

 Mumps infection is less common since the introduction of the measles, mumps and rubella (MMR) vaccine in the UK.
 Mumps infection is now most common in children who have not received the vaccine.

-It is very unusual for children under one year to have mumps.
+It is very unusual for children aged under 1 year to have mumps.

 What are the usual symptoms of mumps?